 In her text Botanical Medicine for Women’s Health, physician, midwife, and herbalist Dr. Aviva Romm shares of one study performed on 36 women who were not ovulating, showed that that 67% realized normal ovulation after only 2-3 months of consistent use.
 The women were given 300-400mg a day, from day 5-14 of their menstrual cycle.
 6% became pregnant right away.

 A rat study using Tribulus, out of Islamic Azad University in Iran published online in Aug.
 2011, showed that Tribulus reduced the number of cysts in the ovaries, in female rats with PCOS.
 High doses of the extract were administered orally.
-The treatment showed the ovarian cysts to have significantly decreased, and normal ovarian function restored.
+The treatment showed the ovarian cysts to have significantly decreased, and normal ovarian function was restored.
 While this was not a human study, it gives scientists more research to use when considering this herb for treatment of PCOS in humans.
 Many herbalists find Tribulus is an effective, overall female fertility tonic and ovarian stimulant, making it an excellent choice for women with PCOS.
 This is especially true for women who are not ovulating due to PCOS.

 This herb has been found to be wonderful in aiding women with menstrual irregularities, improving timing of the entire menstrual cycle.
-Tribulus has also been found to be a nourishing tonic for the female reproductive system as a whole, especially concerning the ovaries.
+Tribulus is a nourishing tonic for the female reproductive system as a whole, especially concerning the ovaries.